MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        hasAccount: Boolean, // specifies whether the fingerprint has accounts associated with it
+        hasAccount: Boolean, // specifies whether the deviceId has accounts associated with it
-        accounts: UserObject[] // an array of accounts associated with the fingerprint
+        accounts: UserObject[] // an array of accounts associated with the deviceId
         tokens: TokenObject[] // an array of token objects of the following format: { userId: string, token: string }
     }
     ```